 Awarded the Fritz-Walter gold medal by the Germany Football Association (DFB) in the summer for his brilliance at youth level, an even greater award followed with his recent first cap for Germany's senior team.
 "It's a dream come true," said Havertz of his short cameo appearance against world champions France in the UEFA Nations League – the first of presumably many in his country's colours.

-"It's an honour to play with him," said Leverkusen goalkeeper Lukas Hradecky after their derby win in midweek.
+"It's an honour to play with him," said Leverkusen goalkeeper Lukas Hradecky after their derby win over Düsseldorf.

 It is an honour to watch him too as another exciting young talent emerges in the Bundesliga, with Leverkusen's string-puller showing a semblance with an array of former greats, all rolled into one.